expo/expo/docs/current/versions/v13.0.0/sdk/google.md

     returns
     If the user or Google cancelled the login, returns `{ type: 'cancel' }`.

-    Otherwise, returns `{ type: 'success', accessToken, user: {...profileInformation} }`. `accessToken` is a string giving the access token to use with Google HTTP API requests.
+    Otherwise, returns `{ type: 'success', accessToken, idToken, refreshToken, {...profileInformation} }`, `accessToken` is a string giving the access token to use with Google HTTP API requests.

 ## Using it inside of the Exponent app